Timelike minimal surface in $\mathbb{E}^3_1$ with arbitrary ends: Introduction

 \section{Introduction}

-A timelike surface in Lorentz-Minkowski 3-space $\mathbb{E}^3_1:=(\mathbb R^3, dx^2+dy^2-dz^2)$ whose mean curvature function vanishes identically is called timelike minimal surface, and a spacelike surface with vanishing mean curvature function is called spacelike minimal surface or more commonly a maximal surface.
-The theory of maximal surfaces is well-studied, and much progress has already been seen in the direction of maximal surfaces when compared to the theory of timelike minimal surfaces (see \cite{umehara2006maximal,kumar2023genus}, etc.)
+A timelike surface in Lorentz-Minkowski 3-space $\mathbb{E}^3_1:=(\mathbb R^3, dx^2+dy^2-dz^2)$ whose mean curvature function vanishes identically is called a timelike minimal surface, and a spacelike surface with vanishing mean curvature function is called a spacelike minimal surface or more commonly a maximal surface.
+The theory of maximal surfaces is well-studied, and much progress has already been seen in the direction of maximal surfaces when compared to the theory of timelike minimal surfaces (see \cite{umehara2006maximal,kumar2023genus}, etc)

-One of the important tools to study the geometry of zero mean curvature surfaces in $\mathbb{E}^3_1$ is their Weierstrass-Enneper representation, which was given by O. Kobayashi in \cite{Kobayashi} for maximal surface and by J.J.
-Konderack in \cite{Konderak} for timelike minimal surface using split-complex numbers.
+One of the important tools to study the geometry of zero mean curvature surfaces in $\mathbb{E}^3_1$ is their Weierstrass-Enneper representation, which O. Kobayashi gave in \cite{Kobayashi} for maximal surfaces and by J.J.
+Konderack in \cite{Konderak} for timelike minimal surfaces using split-complex numbers.

 In this paper, motivated by the work of P. Kumar and S.R.R.
 Mohanty in \cite{kumar2023genus}, where they have shown the existence of genus-zero complete maximal surfaces with an arbitrary number of ends, we have considered the problem of the existence of a timelike minimal surface with an arbitrary number of \textit{weak complete ends}.
-Since a timelike surface by definition is Lorentzian and the fact that completeness is not a natural property of a Lorentzian metric as it is for a Riemannian metric (this is mainly due to the absence of results like the Hopf-Rinow theorem), see page 32 in \cite{Weinstein}.
+Since a timelike surface by definition is Lorentzian, and the fact that completeness is not a natural property of a Lorentzian metric as it is for a Riemannian metric (this is mainly due to the absence of results like the Hopf-Rinow theorem), see page 32 in \cite{Weinstein}.
 Because of this reason, in our problem, we consider the notion of \textit{weak completeness} instead of \textit{completeness}.